Neuro-core-hub/neuraldecoding/neuraldecoding/dataset/README.md

 - [ ] writing the code for pre_processing function: this function takes as input a dictionary of params.
 The params indicate which pre_processing steps needs to be applied and the values (i.e. CAR, BP, notch)
 - [ ] writing the code for synching data functions.
 Basically we need to convert the functions from the Matlab package (svn_repository/Utility code/SynchZNeural) (needs a bit of understanding of why the definition of synching cpd and cerebus needs to be different)
 - [ ] completing the README.md with the inclusion of a package description, list of functions, and references to examples
-- [ ] completing the examples for the different functions of the dataset package and the different ways of using them: from loading a single day data, to data normalizationa, features extraction, to creating a training/test dataset, etc..
-- [ ] moving the server path to a config file, instead of being hardcoded in the code.